sbg/sevenbridges-r/README.md

 ### Bioconductor - Release Version

-This installation is recommended for most users as it is the most stable.
-The current release of Bioconductor is version 3.5, and it works with __R version 3.4.0__.
-Users of older R and Bioconductor versions should upgrade to take advantage of new features.
+This is recommended for most users as it is the most stable version.
+It supports the [latest release version of R](https://cran.r-project.org/) and the [latest release version of Bioconductor](https://bioconductor.org/about/release-announcements/).
+Users of older R and Bioconductor versions should consider upgrade to take advantage of the new features.

-If you do not want to update R, please install the `sevenbridges` package directly from GitHub by following the instructions below.
+If you do not want to upgrade R, please install the `sevenbridges` package directly from GitHub by following the instructions below.

 #### Check R version